f4exb/sdrangel-docker/sdrangel/readme.md

   - `-c` specifies an arbitrary commit tag.
 This is to force a fresh clone of the SDRangel repository.
 If that tag changes from the one previously used then the clone layer in the build cache is refreshed.
     - By default this is the current timestamp so each time the build is run a new cache is built
     - You can specify the commit SHA1 so that a fresh copy will be taken only if a new commit took place
-  - `-t` specifies the tag version image (default varies depending on build flavor)
+  - `-t` specifies the tag version image (default `latest`).
+You would normally use a tag relative to the git repository for example the tag name for tagged commits or the commit hash.
   - `-j` specifies the number of CPU cores used in the make commands (same as the -j option of make).
 Default is the number of CPU cores available.

 <h3>Build server specific options</h3>